 The City of Euless will provide periodic spraying for mosquitoes as deemed necessary.

-Please visit the West Nile Virus information page for more on mosquitoes and facts related to spraying.
+Please check out the Mosquito Borne Illnesses Information for more on mosquitoes and facts related to spraying.

 Frequently Asked Questions

 The City has increased the number of mosquito monitoring traps located throughout the city.
 These traps are monitored and tested weekly in cooperation with Tarrant County Public Health.
 Mosquito spraying won’t begin until a positive test result is reported in Euless.

 Instead of city wide spraying, the area directly around the positive mosquito sample will be sprayed.
 If a positive Zika case is reported, localized spraying will be done.
 This will consist of an area of several blocks adjacent to the positive sample collection point being sprayed.